UpLib/Liberland/settlement/Danube-branches.md

 <br>

 ![alt text](/images/liberland-lara-500x600.jpg)
 Liberland sky view, with Jefferson square + Liberty Island.
-The Danube branch is clearly visible.
+The Danube branch, disconnected at the time of the picture, is clearly visible.

 <br>